four Simple Steps to Donating Your Milk

 - In good general health

-- Willing to undergo a blood test (at MMBA's expense)
+- Willing to undergo a free blood test

-- Nursing an infant who is less than one year of age (bereaved or surrogate mothers are also eligible to donate)
+- Pumping for a baby under the age of 1 (bereaved and surrogate mothers are also eligible to donate)

 You are not eligible to donate milk if: